Division and privatization of Japanese National Railways: Mismatch to regional transportation needs

-Even before the privatization debate intensified, the 1980 JNR Reconstruction Act had initiated the closure of unprofitable local lines with low transport density.
-From 1981 onward, three rounds of selection identified 83 specified local lines for closure.
-Despite opposition from local residents, closures began in 1983 with the Shiranuka Line.
-Ultimately, 45 lines were closed and replaced with bus services, 36 were converted into third-sector railways, and 2 were transferred to private operators.
+To streamline the network, the JNR Reconstruction Act of 1980 identified 83 unprofitable specified local lines for closure.
+Ultimately, 45 of these lines were replaced with more cost-effective bus services, 36 were converted into third-sector regional railways, and 2 were transferred to private operators.
+This essential rationalization process eliminated highly inefficient, low-density routes, ensuring that the successor JR companies could inherit a financially viable core network.